sourcegraph/about/handbook/engineering/security/security-incident-response.md

 - Incident response shall be performed according to this plan and any associated procedures.
 - All incidents shall be formally documented, and a documented root cause analysis shall be performed.
 - Suspected and confirmed unauthorized access events shall be reviewed by the Incident Response Team.
 Breach determinations shall only be made by the incident manager in coordination with appropriate executive management.
 - Sourcegraph shall promptly and properly notify customers, partners, users, affected parties, and regulatory agencies of relevant incidents or breaches in accordance with Sourcegraph policies, contractual commitments, and regulatory requirements.
+Sourcegraph will disclose the issue as soon as it is confirmed and initial investigations are done.
 - This Incident Response Plan shall be reviewed and tested at least annually.

 ##  Roles & Responsibilities